Budget airlines operating in Japan have been hit hard by the coronavirus pandemic, with many struggling due to huge declines in passenger demand.

 Jetstar Japan will suspend flights on six of its 23 Japan routes this month through late March next year.
 It has offered buyout packages to pilots and cabin crew members.

 Zipair Tokyo started operations in Japan this year, but has not carried any passengers, providing only cargo services on routes to Bangkok and Seoul from Narita International Airport near Tokyo.

 The Japan Airlines unit is scheduled to start carrying passengers on the Seoul route on Friday.

 Zipair Tokyo “was able to make the decision because it is being supported by revenue from cargo services.
 It would be difficult to make profits on passenger flights alone,” a company official said.

 Larger Japanese airlines have also been struggling with the impact of the pandemic.

-ANA Holdings Inc.’s All Nippon Airways plans to skip winter bonus payments for the first time in its history in a broader plan to cut annual employee pay by some 30 percent on average.
+ANA Holdings Inc.’s All Nippon Airways plans to skip winter bonus payments for the first time in its history in a broader plan to cut annual employee pay by some 30% on average.

 JAL reduced summer bonus payments while rushing to cut other costs.